aston-cs2tp-evotech/evotech/README.md

     winget install -e --id ApacheFriends.Xampp.8.2
     ```

-2. Clone the repository using `git clone`

-3. Change the DocumentRoot in `C:\xampp\apache\conf\httpd.conf` from `C:/xampp/htdocs` to the root of the repository
+2. Clone the repository using `git clone` and change directory to the root of the repository
-    - There are two instances of DocumentRoot in the file, change both
+    ```powershell
+    cd evotech
+    ```

+3. Run the setup script for Windows
+    ```powershell
+    .\setup\setupWindows.ps1
+    ```
+    - This will also start Apache and MySQL in XAMPP and launch the sites

+The script will have configured everything so in the future if you need to run locally again:

-4. Start Apache and MySQL in XAMPP
+1. Start Apache and MySQL in XAMPP

-5. Open the following links in your browser:
+2. Open the following links in your browser:
     - http://localhost/phpmyadmin
     - http://localhost